 Shrimp Boil with Spicy Sauce

 Simple and delicious shrimp, this shrimp boil with spicy sauce can be served as an appetizer or as the main course.
-Peeling and dunking each one makes it so much more fun eating shrimp this way!
+Peeling and dunking each one into a sauce makes it so much more fun eating shrimp this way!

 Ingredients